Key takeaways

 One unique quality of the multifamily industry is the age of its workforce.
 In comparison to the general workforce, multifamily employees tend to be older.

-So, while it’s important to cater to your long-existing employees and make sure they’re on the same page before you implement changes, implementing those changes to attract younger workers is just as important.
+So, while it’s important to cater to your long-existing employees and make sure they’re on the same page before you implement changes, it’s just as important to implement those changes to attract younger workers.

 Millennials are the largest percentage of the workforce, with Gen Z following close behind.
 Keep them happy by implementing new technology in the workplace to automate workflows and make daily tasks easier.